Contomo/klipper-questionable-macros/README.md

     {% set comma = joiner(', ') %}
     {% for k, v in params.items() %}{% if comma.first %}{% endif %}{comma()}{k}={v}{% endfor %}
     ```

+while working on macros it can be useful to have a [cheat-sheet](continued-and-examples#cheat-sheet) around.
+For more specific examples check out the [specifics](/continued-and-examples#further-reading)

 ### 3. Further Reading
 *   Klipper docs: [`Config_Reference.html#gcode_macro`](https://www.klipper3d.org/Config_Reference.html#gcode_macro) ↗